logantm2/kokkos-cobyla/README.md

 # kokkos-cobyla
 Port of COBYLA algorithm to Kokkos

+The purpose of this library is to allow the use of the COBYLA algorithm *from inside Kokkos parallel kernels*.
+A common use case is that, in a FEM context, one may need to solve a small constrained optimization problem in each element.
+That problem is exactly what kokkos-cobyla was designed to solve.

+For better or worse, this is essentially a direct translation of the original F77 code to C++, with all the `goto`s and indexing from 1 that come with it.

 # Installation
 kokkos-cobyla is a header-only library.
 In fact, there's only one header.